 I knew there had to be a better way to plan the holidays without having to make a whole planner by hand once a year.
-Cue the HERO Holiday Planner.
+Cue the Organized-ish Holiday Planner.
 I took the exact pages from my hand-drawn notebooks and turned them into a printable planner.
-It covers every single thing I plan for during the holidays, and it’s built for busy working moms just like me, who can’t make it through November and December without writing down everything that needs to be done.
+It covers every single thing I plan for during Thanksgiving, Christmas, and everything in between, and it’s built for busy working moms just like me, who can’t make it through November and December without writing down everything that needs to be done.

 I’ve included brainstorming pages for every single category just in case you’re an indecisive woman like I am who needs to see her options before making final choices.

 Have you ever tried to just fly by the seat of your pants when it comes to buying gifts?
 Didn’t work out so well, huh?
 I’ve included pages to keep track of everyone on your gift list, notes about what they may have hinted they’d like to receive, sizing notes, and a clear and concise way to know when you’ve completed shopping for them.

 There’s also easy shopping checklists, wrapping lists, and calendars to keep you on track and on schedule.